-Internationally known as Africa’s “Iron Lady,” President Ellen Johnson Sirleaf is a leading promoter of peace, justice and democratic rule.
+Internationally known as Africa’s “Iron Lady,” former President Ellen Johnson Sirleaf is a leading promoter of peace, justice and democratic rule.
+Sirleaf was the first woman in Africa elected as president of her country.

 Following her education at the College of West Africa, President Johnson Sirleaf moved to the United States where she earned an accounting degree from the Madison College of Business and a Masters Degree in Public Administration from Harvard University’s Kennedy School of Government.